Wilfrid M. de Freitas - Bookseller

 Bradley, U.T.
 The Dad Vail Story.
 [Winter Park, Florida]: Printed for the Dad Vail Rowing Association by The Rollins Press, [n.d., 1962?].
 [First edition].
 With blank pages at end for recording regatta results from 1962-1970.
 Original

-blue textured wrappers, now sunned around edges, and especially along spine; a few leaves and pages edges foxed,; contents clean and tight.
-A very good copy of this history of the Dad Vail regattas, with detailed reports and records of each years' races.
+blue textured wrappers, now sunned around edges, and especially along spine; a few leaves and pages edges foxed; contents clean and tight.
+A very good copy of this history of the Dad Vail regattas, with detailed reports and records of each year's races.

 $35

 Brittain, Frederick and Playford, Humphrey.
 The Jesus College Cambridge Boat Club, 1827-1962.
 Cambridge: W. Heffer & Sons, 1962.
 [First edition].
 Illustrated with photographs of various winning crews; Cambridge Rowing Course endpapers.
-Original brightly gilt-stamped red cloth; sunned and lightly soiled on spine; a few small lightened spot on front; one corner bumped.
+Original brightly gilt-stamped red cloth; sunned and lightly soiled on spine; a few small lightened spots on front; one corner bumped.
 Internally excellent.
 A near fine copy.

 Burnell, R.D.
 The Oxford & Cambridge Boat Race, 1829-1953.
 London: Geoffrey Cumberlege; Oxford University Press, 1954.
 [First edition].
 Foreword by G.O.
 Nickalls; illustrated with several photographic plates and course drawings.
 Original dark green cloth, lettered in gilt on spine; minor chafing to corners and cloth a touch tired.
 Bookplate; small ink gift inscription on front endpaper.
 A very good copy.